El15ande/El15ande.github.io/_posts/2020-09-01-JS-Variable-Mysteries.md

     }());   //    Uncaught ReferenceError
 ```

-My personal suggestion is <u>not to bind variables as the default parameters</u> and <u>be careful of the variable scope where TDZ might exist</u>.
+My personal suggestion is not to bind variables as the default parameters and be careful of the variable scope where TDZ might exist.
 Also, JS classes will also produce TDZ, if you are interested in this topic, please proceed to [this article](http://jsrocks.org/2015/01/temporal-dead-zone-tdz-demystified).

 ## Reference & Related Readings